sagemath/trac_to_gh/Issue 2637.md

 # Issue 2637: Patch so that a user can choose encodings in sage scripts.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2637

 Original creator: lars.fischer